-In fact, the average grant — that’s free money — this year was more than $31,000.
+In fact, the average scholarships and/or grant — that’s free money — this year for our first-year students was more than $37,000.
 But every year, some students miss out on their chance to make college more affordable because they don’t fill out the Free Application for Federal Student Aid, or FAFSA.

 Everyone should fill out the FAFSA.
 It’s your ticket to being considered for grants awarded by the government and by the colleges where you’re applying, as well as for low-interest student loans and some campus jobs.
 And it takes the average family less than an hour to complete.